zapier/zapier-platform-cli/README-source.md

 ## FAQs

+*Q: Why doesn't Zapier support newer versions of Node.js?*

+A: We run your code on AWS Lambda, which only supports a few [versions](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) of Node (the latest of which is `LAMBDA_VERSION`.
+As that updates, so too will we.

 *Q: Does Zapier support XML (SOAP) APIs?*

 A: Not natively, but it can!
 Users have reported that the following `npm` modules are compatible with the CLI Platform: